metastatedev/smarter-contracts/liquidity/manager/README.md

 Note that the input for 1tz is 1000000.

-The output should be similar to below, which states the change in balances of the relevant addresses:
+The output should be similar to below, which states the change in the balances of the relevant addresses:

 ~~~~
 Node is bootstrapped, ready for injecting operations.